learn-co-curriculum/phase-1-how-the-web-works/README.md

 building the server.
 This means processing requests, creating responses, and sending them back to the client.

-We will be writing our servers using Ruby and a few different frameworks.
-But your browser doesn't know, nor does it care, what server it talks to.
+Servers can be written using a number of different backend programming languages (e.g., Ruby) or frameworks (e.g., Ruby on Rails).
+You browser doesn't know, nor does it care, what server it talks to.
 How does that work?
 How can a server that was written 15 years ago still work with a browser written 15 months or days ago?

 In addition, you can use multiple clients!
 You can use Chrome, Safari, Internet Explorer, Opera, and many others.
 All of those browsers are able to talk to the